Ed94/VEFontCache-Odin/docs/Readme.md

 Does nothing when zoom is 1.0

 Uses `resolve_draw_px_size` to constrain which font size is used for the zoom.

+### snap_normalized_position_to_view

+Will snap the given position to the nearest pixel via ceil of the given view.
+Does nothing if view is 1 or 0

 ### set_alpha_scalar